 Tiny sunflower tattoos are often chosen for their cuteness and overall simplicity.
-Tiny sunflower tattoos work well as an accent or addition to your other ink, like a sleeve or back piece.
+Tiny tattoos work well as an accent or addition to your other ink, like a sleeve or back piece.
 Tiny sunflower tattoos also make great matching tattoo ideas for couples who want to get matching tattoos of something more nature-inspired than, say, an infinity symbol or even arrows.

 35. Hip Sunflower Tattoo

 Hip sunflower tattoos are often chosen by girls looking to accentuate their natural curves.
-Hip sunflower tattoos can be colorful, adding a pop of color to your hips.
+Hip tattoos can be colorful, adding a pop of color to your hips.
 Many hip sunflower tattoos also contain other nature-inspired images or symbols, like birds or animals.

 Sunflower Tattoo for Girls / Trending Sunflower Tattoos 2023